 The Highway Code is essential reading.

-Many of the rules in the Code are legal requirements, and if you disobey these rules you are committing a criminal offense.
-Knowing and applying the rules contained in The Highway Code could significantly reduce road casualties.
+Many of the rules in the Code are legal requirements, and disobeying them is a criminal offence.
+Knowing and applying the restrictions contained in The Highway Code could significantly reduce road casualties.

 Know your Traffic Signs

-Traffic signs play a vital role in directing, informing, and controlling road users’ behavior.
-This is to make the roads as safe as possible for everyone and makes having knowledge of traffic signs vital.
+Traffic signs are vital in directing, informing, and controlling road users’ behaviour.
+Knowing traffic signs is critical for making the roads as safe as possible.

 The Essential Skills

-The latest official software revision materials include vast amounts of information to promote safe driving for life and support on-road learning.
+The latest official software revision materials include vast information to promote safe driving for life and support on-road learning.
 Candidates can:

-customise their practice by topic to see how much they’ve learned, and sit unlimited mock tests which offer the closest experience to the real test.
-Monitor their progress at each step to find out exactly where they can further improve so they can tailor their revision
+Customise their practice by topic to see how much they’ve learned, and sit unlimited mock tests that offer the closest experience to the actual test.
+Monitor their progress at each step to find out exactly where they can further improve so they can tailor their revision.

 The Hazard Perception part